What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 2

 In part 1 of this guide, we gave you an introduction to Libra cryptocurrency and talked about its blockchain.
 We also told you about the unique opportunity that Facebook has to leverage its user base to gain traction for its coin.
 In this guide, we are going to discuss the LibraBFT consensus algorithm, the Move programming language, and the Libra Association.

 LibraBFT is the Libra Consensus Algorithm.
-“Consensus” is a dynamic way of reaching agreement in a group.
+“Consensus” is a dynamic way of reaching an agreement in a group.
 While voting settles for a majority rule without any thought for the feelings and well-being of the minority, a consensus, on the other hand, makes sure that an agreement is reached which could benefit the entire group as a whole.

 From a more idealistic point-of-view, Consensus can be used by a group of people scattered around the world to create a more equal and fair society.
 The method by which consensus decision-making is achieved is called “consensus mechanism.”